Normandy landings

-The Allies failed to achieve any of their goals on the first day.
-Carentan, Saint-Lô, and Bayeux remained in German hands, and Caen, a major objective, was not captured until 21 July.
-Only two of the beaches (Juno and Gold) were linked on the first day, and all five beachheads were not connected until 12 June; however, the operation gained a foothold that the Allies gradually expanded over the coming months.
+The Allies were able to establish beachheads at each of the five landing sites on the first day, but Carentan, Saint-Lô, and Bayeux remained in German hands.
+Caen, a major objective, was not captured until 21 July.
+Only two of the beaches (Juno and Gold) were linked on the first day, and all five beachheads were not connected until 12 June.
 German casualties on D-Day have been estimated at 4,000 to 9,000 men.
-Allied casualties were documented for at least 10,000, with 4,414 confirmed dead.
-Museums, memorials, and war cemeteries in the area now host many visitors each year.
+Allied casualties were at least 10,000, with 4,414 confirmed dead.